Aduwoayooluwa/be-my-val/README.md

 ## Contributing

-If you'd like to contribute to Valentine Pro, please fork the repository and use a feature branch.
+If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.git

 ## Acknowledgements